LiSeCo: Linear Semantic Control for Language Generation: Related Work

-\textbf{Activation-based methods}, such as LiSeCo, fix $LM := f_T \circ f_{T-1} \circ \cdots f_1$, but intervene at the domain of each $f_i$, where introducing a steering vector transforms the input to $f_i$ \citep{li2023inferencetime,turner2023activation}.
+\textbf{Activation editing methods}, such as LiSeCo, fix $\text{LLM} := f_T \circ f_{T-1} \circ \cdots f_1$ but intervene at the domain of each $f_i$, where introducing a steering vector modifies the input to $f_i$ \citep{li2023inferencetime,turner2023activation}.
 These interventions can be seen as restricting the domain of each $f_i$, eventually constraining the space of probability distributions $\mathbb P_{LM}$ when composed up through the layers.
-A key advantage of activation steering is rapid adaptation that can be made \emph{context-dependent}.
-An initial work in this domain was Plug and Play \citep{dathathri2019plug}, where a linear intervention is computed at every layer.
+A key advantage of activation steering is rapid adaptation that can be made \emph{context-dependent}. {Often, this is achieved with \emph{linear interventions}, i.e. interventions $\theta_t$ such that layer $t+1$ receives as input $x_t+\theta_t$, where $x_t$ is the output of layer $t$.} An initial work in this domain was Plug and Play \citep{dathathri2019plug}, where a linear intervention is computed at every layer.
 The control goal is encoded as the objective function in an optimization that is then solved via back-propagation, adding significant computational overhead at inference time.
 Subsequent approaches also compute linear modifications to the latent state, but reduce computational overhead, act on only a few layers \citep{subramani2022extracting,konen2024style}, pre-compute steering vectors to avoid back-propagation \citep{turner2023activation}, or address the issue of computational efficiency at the expense of optimality (the intervention is not formulated as an optimizer) \citep{li2024inference}.
-Recent approaches like REMEDI \citep{hernandez2023inspecting} or ReFT \cite{wu2024reft} find optimal interventions to achieve different target outputs, but these are only used to edit representations in the prompt since they require to first compute all original representations in order to then compute the appropriate intervention.
-Lastly, AcT \citep{rodriguez2024controlling} learns an optimal transport map between two distributions of outputs (toxic and nontoxic), and applies this lightweight map online to the representation being generated.
-Steering is done in-distribution and, although it can be tuned with a strength parameter, gives coarse control over how much to shift.
-All in all, none of the existing methods provide a principled \emph{control} strategy—defined here as one that guarantees the activations meet a precise target specification—rather than merely \emph{steering} them in a general direction with the hope of reaching a desired region, often disregarding the intermediate regions.
-In contrast, our method offers control by provably characterizing the distributional structure of the activation space, enabling precise control of the activations.
+Approaches like REMEDI \citep{hernandez2023inspecting} or ReFT \cite{wu2024reft} find optimal interventions to achieve different target outputs, but these are only used to edit representations in the initial forward pass.
+Lastly, AcT \citep{rodriguez2024controlling} learns an optimal transport map between two distributions of outputs (e.g., toxic and nontoxic), and applies this lightweight map online to the representation being generated.
+None of these existing methods provide a principled \emph{control} strategy---defined here as one that guarantees the activations meet a precise target specification---rather than merely \emph{steering} them in a general direction with the hope of reaching a desired region, often disregarding intermediate regions.
+In contrast, our method offers control by provably characterizing the distributional structure of the activation space.
 This, in turn, enables a more fine-grained steering of the token generation, including bidirectional steering along the full spectrum of the attribute to be controlled.